 - Hierarchy Fields.

 Range caps refer to the maximum number of products that can be listed and that will fit within the space available for the category or cluster.
-When opening the caps section you can choose a category from the dropdown menu.
+When opening the caps section you first need to select the ‘Cluster Set’ you will be working with and then you can choose a category from the dropdown menu.

 Once you have set up the caps for the category, this will be updated in the database and this will not need to be changed each time you run a range plan.
 You can input a total category cap for the product category.
 This refers to the maximum number of listings that should be available for the category across all clusters.